-Where <Service 1> is to be replaced by the name of the Service (e.g. Nsmf_PDUSession).

 One clause is introduced per Service, with the corresponding OpenAPI 3.0.0 Document.

 Rapporteur of a new TS, which is based on this template shall inset a correct year below (see © <yyyy>).
 The rapporteur shall also update the year, if changes on the OpenAPI are agreed in a different year.